IAm-Ky229/CPRE288/README.md

 ###### Lab 6
 Convert an analog signal to a digital signal.
 Calibrate an IR sensor by taking measurments and plotting data to find the pattern in distance measurment.

+###### Lab 7
+Use a PWM signal to measure distance.
+A PING sensor sends out a wave travelling at the speed of sound, that will eventually come back and "hit" the sensor.
+Use the modulated wave's "high" time to determine distance from objects.